zowe/docs-site/docs/extend/extend-desktop/mvd-plugindefandstruct.md

 #### pluginDefinition.json

 This file describes an application plug-in to the Zowe Application Server.
 (A plug-in is the unit of extensibility for the Zowe Application Server.
 An application plug-in is a plug-in of the type "Application", the most common and visible type of plug-in.)
 A definition file informs the server whether the application plug-in has server-side dataservices, client-side web content, or both.
+The attributes of this file and how it is found by the server are described in the [Plugin Definition article](https://github.com/zowe/ZLUX/wiki/ZLUX-Plugin-Definition-&-Structure).

 ### Dev and source content